ignacioola/insights/README.md

 * `rendered`: when the graph has finished rendering.
 * `reset`: when the graph is resetted.
-* `focus`: when the graph is focused on a node.
-* `nomatch`: when a filter is applied and no matching nodes where found.
+* `no match`: when a filter is applied and no matching nodes where found.
 * `node:click`: when a node is clicked.
 * `node:mouseover`: when the mouse is over a node.
 * `node:mouseout`: when the mouse goes out from a node.